 Make sure that you have installed NodeJS (version >=11.0.0).

 For other installation options, check out the har-to-k6 installation instructions.

-The above command will auto-generate a k6 script for you.
-It will read the HAR file (myfile.har) and convert it into a k6 test (loadtest.js).
+This command auto-generates a k6 script for you.
+It reads the HAR file (myfile.har) and converts it into a k6 test (loadtest.js).